santu3217/HindiCharacterRecognition/README.md

 `pip install tensorflow`

 ## Dataset used
 The dataset used in this project was "Hindi Character Recognition".
-This dataset is available in kaggle and you you can download it using this [Link](https://www.kaggle.com/suvooo/hindi-character-recognition)
+This [dataset](https://www.kaggle.com/suvooo/hindi-character-recognition) is available in kaggle and you you can download it by pressing on the dataset link

 ## File Description
 This repository consists of 3 files:
-### 1. HindiCharacterRecognition_Preprocessing&Modeling.py :
+#### 1. HindiCharacterRecognition_Preprocessing&Modeling.ipynb:
+This ipython notebook consists of the Pre-processing steps and the modeling part

+#### 2. HindiCharacterRecognition_Covert2TFlite.ipynb:
+This ipython notebook has the revelent steps and code for convering TF model to TF Lite model so that we can deploy and run this model in Mobile devices also

+#### 3. HindiCharacterRecognition_Pedictions.ipynb:
-This python notebook consists
+This ipython notebook consists of steps and code to load and test the trained model